 - Instructions:

-- In a bowl, combine all the dry ingredients for the dough; flour, powdered sugar, and baking powder.
+- Make the crust first.
+In a bowl, combine all the dry ingredients for the dough; 2 cups flour, 1/2 cup powdered sugar, and 1/2 tsp baking powder.

-- Once the cream cheese is well incorporated, add the pieces of butter and mix it in well.
+- Once the cream cheese is well incorporated, add 1/2 cup of cold cubed unsalted butter and work it in the same way you did with the cream cheese.

-- In a small prep bowl, combine 1 egg with 1/2 tsp of vanilla.
+- Now, in a small prep bowl, combine 1 egg with 1/2 tsp of vanilla.

 - Pour the egg and vanilla mixture into the dough and mix to combine.
-Form the dough into a disk like shape, cover with plastic and refrigerate for at least 30 minutes.
+Form the dough into a disk-like shape.
+Then cover with plastic wrap and refrigerate for at least 30 minutes.

-- Meanwhile combine 3/4 cups butter with 1/2 cup powdered sugar with a hand held mixer.
+- Make the almond Frangipane filling.
+Meanwhile, in a bowl combine, 3/4 cups softened butter with 1/2 cup powdered sugar using an electric hand mixer.

-- Then add the vanilla, egg, and rum.
+- Then add in 1/2 tsp vanilla extract, 1 egg, and 1 tbsp rum.
 Blend to combine.

-- Combine the almond flour with 1 tsp cornstarch.
+- Combine 1 3/4 cup almond flour with 1 tsp cornstarch.
 Add it to the egg and butter mixture and blend until combined.
+Then set aside for later.

-- Roll the dough out into 13 inches in diameter.
+- Once the dough has chilled.
+Place it on a floured surface and roll it out to 13 inches in diameter.
 You will need it to be a little bigger than the pan.

-- Transfer the dough to the 10 inch tart pan and pierce it with a fork about 20-30 times.
+- Transfer the dough to the 10-inch tart pan (with removable bottom) and pierce it with a fork about 20-30 times.
+This will help prevent it from bubbling and puffing up.

-- Fill the pan with pie weight to prevent the dough from bubbling in the oven.
+- Fill the pan with pie weights to prevent the dough from bubbling in the oven.
 Bake at 400 degrees Fahrenheit for 15 minutes.

-- Peel each pear and cut in half lengthwise.
-Remove the cores and place into a bowl.
-Add the lemon juice immediately, and a toss just to incorporate.
+- Prepare the pears.
+Peel 3 Williams pears and cut in half lengthwise.
+Remove the cores and place them into a large bowl.
+Then add 2 Tbsp lemon juice immediately, and a toss just to incorporate.
 The acid in the lemon juice will prevent the pears from browning.

-- Once the tart has baked and cooled, fill it with the almond cream.
+- Once the tart has baked and cooled, fill it with the almond frangipane filling.

-- Slice the pears and slide an angled cake spatula under each pear. using the palm of your hand gently press the sliced pears so they fan out towards the stem of the pear.
+- Thinly slice the pear halves and slide an angled cake spatula under each pear. using the palm of your hand gently press the sliced pears so they fan out towards the stem of the pear.
 But you still want them to overlap each other fairly closely.

-- Transfer the pears into to the almond cream filled tart.
-Lay them in such a way that the core side of the pear is facing the center of the tart.
+- Transfer the pears into the Frangipane-filled tart.
+Lay them in such a way that the stem side of the pear is facing the center of the tart.

-- Add the water and sugar to a small saucepan and bring to a boil.
-Then add the butter and lemon juice.
+- Add the 1/4 cup water and 2 Tbsp sugar to a small saucepan and bring it to a boil.
+Then add 2 Tbps butter and 2 Tbsp lemon juice.
 Let it simmer for 5-6 minutes until it begins to thicken.
 This will be the glaze.

 Notes